 In 2013, in conjunction with Smithycroft School and Barlinnie Prison, Theatre Nemo began a long-term project to chart the journey of Barlinnie, as a building, as a prison, and as a beast within its surrounding community.

 Participants explored the impact Barlinnie has had not only those who spent time there but on the wider community, such as the families of staff.

 Our first mentee, making his debut at the exhibition.

-Stage One: A Living History
+Part One: A Living History

 Theatre Nemo also begun a Mentorship Programme, which is being offered to participants at the end of their engagement with our creative arts projects.

 STV documented some the exhibition.
 Click this link to see it.

 Theatre Nemo is attempting to gather as much information as possible about the history of Barlinnie, hopefully with your help too.
 If you or any older family members have stories, pictures, newspaper clippings or even video footage we would love to hear from you.